Fundament-Software/scopes/doc/cpp_users.rst

 symbol can be rebound or deleted, globally or just for one scope.

-Scopes also supports wildcard syntax macros (wildcard sugars), which can be applied to any expression or symbol before the expansion begins, and which an author can use to implement exceptions to the head dispatch rule.
-One of these exceptions, for instance, is infix notation support.
+Scopes also supports wildcard syntax macros (wildcard sugars), which can be applied to either any expression or symbol before the expansion begins, and which can be used to implement exceptions to the head dispatch rule.
+One of these exceptions for instance is infix notation support.

 Infix Expressions
 -----------------

 C/C++ offers a fixed set of infix operators which are recognized during parsing and translated to AST nodes right then.
-They can be used within expressions but must be placed in parentheses or separated by semicolon or comma from neighboring expressions in argument or statement lists.
+They can be used within expressions but must be put in parentheses or separated by semicolon or comma from neighboring expressions in argument or statement lists.

-Scopes also offers a set of commonly used infix operators not unlike the ones provided by C, utilizing the same associativity and nearly the same precedence (notably, the `<<` and `>>` operators use a different precedence), but renaming and adding operators where it improves clarity.
+Scopes also offers a set of commonly used infix operators not unlike the ones provided by C, utilizing the same associativity and nearly the same precedence (the `<<` and `>>` operators use a different precedence), but renaming and adding operators where it improves clarity.

-Unlike C/C++, Scopes allows the definition of new scoped infix operators at the user's convenience using `define-infix<` and `define-infix>`, as a simple alias to an existing sugar, spice or function.
+Unlike C/C++, Scopes allows to define new scoped infix operators at the users convenience using `define-infix<` and `define-infix>`, as a simple alias to an existing sugar, spice or function.

 An infix expression is recognized by looking for an infix definition for the second token of an expression.
 If a matching definition is found, all tokens